 Talking to Your Health Care Providers

 Tell your doctors and your health care providers everything that they need to know about your current condition and past medical history.
-But also keep in mind that everything you tell a health care provider may well show up in your medical records.
+Be completely honest or it will most likely end up coming back to haunt you.
+I’ve told clients this who refused to listen.
+But… also keep in mind that everything you tell a health care provider may well show up in your medical records.
+You do not need to offer additional information that is unrelated to your case.
 So if you knocked over a convenience store 10 years ago, you might want to keep that under your hat.

 Don’t Lie to Your Doctors… Or the Insurance Company

+I just touched on this but it is worth repeating.
 The big mistake we see people make time and time again is that they shade the truth or flat out lie, thinking that no one will ever know.
 Who could possibly know that I hurt my back 8 years ago in a skiing accident in Colorado?
 The insurance company – that is who.
 It is counterintuitive for some but the best way to maximize the value of your case is to be completely truthful to everyone at all times.
 You don’t have to offer up every skeleton in your closet.
 But it does mean that you should not tell anyone anything or put it in writing unless it is 100% accurate.
 Do liars sometimes get over on the insurance companies?
 Absolutely.
 But, I’m telling you, statistically, the liars and exaggerators do not do as well as clients who play it straight.
+These companies have access to a lot of information, including any prior claims you have made of any kind.
+Just do the right thing.
+Play it straight and you will help you case and you can sleep at night.

 Your Demand Package